Blaisorblade/pdbp.github.io/index.md

  - `` `(z&&y)=>(z&&y)` ``

-is the program you expect.
+is the function you expect.

 ```scala
 package pdbp.utils